What is and who benefits from art therapy?

 The practice of Art Therapy has been newly-born in the world of psychotherapy.
 The practice has been introduced at the appropriate time for people who are lonely, lost, and battling various sources of misery in this materialistic world.
 A world where genuine relationships are seldom found.

 The British Association of Art Therapists states; “Art therapy is utilized to overcome physical, emotional and learning disabilities, neurological conditions, and other types of conditions and illnesses.”
 The American Art Therapy Association defines this as a taxonomic process by which people increase self-awareness, strength, confidence, and cognitive abilities to battle suppressed stress and trauma.
+The most used art theme is abstract, and especially abstract paintings.

-Art Therapy Courses and Degrees:
+Courses and Degrees:

 If you do not wish to complete schooling to be a certified therapist, there are still multiple Art Therapy courses offered to benefit from;